What is METRO?

 METRO lines are named by color rather than by numbers.
 Three METRO lines already exist.
 The Blue Line travels between Mall of America and Target Field.
 The Red Line travels on Cedar Avenue, providing Bus Rapid Transit (BRT) between Apple Valley and Mall of America.
 The METRO Green Line opened in June 2014, between downtown Minneapolis and downtown St. Paul.

 Studies are being conducted on the METRO Gold Line (Gateway Corridor), a bus rapid transit line connecting downtown St. Paul with its eastern suburbs.
-Work continues in 2015 on the implementation plan for a Red Line extension.
+Work continues on the implementation plan for a Red Line extension.

 Click to view a larger map